frillsdev/frills-neocities/content/blog/021123-dealing-with-seasons.md

 Increasingly, over the last 5 years, when the seasons begin to change from Summer to Autumn (or Fall for you 'muricans), I notice a distinct change in my overall mood.
 The nights draw in, the temperature drops and rain is incessant.
 I feel like someone has taken my battery out, I'm low energy and begin to lose interest in things that previously gave me joy, and I struggle to climb out of bed to go to work.
 This collection of symptoms is termed Seasonal Affective Disorder, also known as winter depression.

 It's not a surprise that I am susceptible to these issues, I have a family history of depression and my mum has always suffered badly from SAD.
-Having a day job makes it harder to get outside into the limited sun we are blessed with during these months and the change in clocks seems to hit like a hammer - suddenly the nights are already beginning as I log off my computer.
+Having a day job makes it harder to get outside into the limited sun we are blessed with during these months and the <a href="https://en.wikipedia.org/wiki/British_Summer_Time">change in clocks</a> seems to hit like a hammer - suddenly the nights are already beginning as I log off my computer.

 ## Low-effort coping mechanisms